Quantum geometric tensor determines the pure-state i.i.d. conversion rate in the resource theory of asymmetry for any

-The equivalence of Eq.~\eqref{eq:rate_formula_compact} in Theorem~\ref{thm:conversion_rate_projective_finite_number} to Eq.~\eqref{eq:conversion_rate_formula_forall_g} follows from the fact that if the matrix inequality holds at a point in a connected component of the group, then it also holds at any other point in the connected component.
-This is because the QGTs at different group elements in a connected component are interrelated by a congruence transformation independent of representation, as detailed in Appendix~\ref{app:reduction_to_a_finite_number_of_inequalities}.
+The equivalence of Eq.~\eqref{eq:rate_formula_compact_connected} in Theorem~\ref{thm:conversion_rate_projective_finite_number} to Eq.~\eqref{eq:conversion_rate_formula_forall_g} follows from the fact that if the matrix inequality holds at a point in a compact Lie group, then it also holds at any other point in the group.
+This is because the QGTs at different group elements are interrelated by a congruence transformation independent of representation, as detailed in Appendix~\ref{app:reduction_to_a_finite_number_of_inequalities}.
 We note that the same argument for quantum Fisher information matrices instead of QGT can be found in \cite{gao_sufficient_2024}.

+As we show in Sec.~\ref{sec:monotonicity_QGT_sketch}, the QGT is an asymmetry measure: it is non-increasing under any $G$-covariant channel with respect to the partial order defined by matrix inequalities, i.e., the L\"{o}wner order.
+Equation~\eqref{eq:rate_formula_compact_connected}, therefore, identifies the QGT as the complete measure of symmetry breaking.

+This result carries an important conceptual consequence.
+Resource measures are typically formulated as real-valued scalar functions, while operator-valued resource measures have recently been considered in \cite{kudo_fisher_2023,gao_sufficient_2024}.
+Our formula shows that an operator, namely the QGT matrix, governs the asymptotic conversion problem in the RTA.
+This establishes that the operator-valued formulation is not merely a generalization of the scalar formulation, but a necessary extension for resolving this central problem.

+Within this operator-valued paradigm, scalar-valued measures are recovered as the special case of $1 \times 1$ matrices.
+As we shall see explicitly, this reduction occurs, for example, for $U(1)$ symmetry.

 Interestingly, the conversion rate formula can also be expressed by using the quantum max-relative entropy.
 For positive semi-definite operators $\rho$ and $\sigma$, the quantum max-relative entropy~\cite{datta_min-_2009,tomamichel_quantum_2016} of $\rho$ with respect to $\sigma$ is defined by